flkoch/training_planner/README.md

 Django app to track training registration and participation

 ## Current status
 This project was developped for my local judo club in order to track registration and participation in times of COVID-19.
 In order to keep the requirements on the hardware as low as possible, all the configuration is done in source.
-The text currently displayed is in German and adheres to our requirements.
-You should update it accordingly before deploying.
+The text is currently displayed in German and adheres to our requirements.
+All text fields are translatable and even the whole application can be served in multiple languages, though the user entered data cannot be translated.
+For customising the text you can directly edit the translation files or create translations for additional languages and set them as default in the `settings.py` file.
+For details see the django documentation for internationalisation.

 ## Requirements
 The requirements are kept upto-date in the `requirements.txt` file.
 It is tested to run on Ubuntu-2004 but should work on any unix operating system with python3.